- Yale University (B.A., Economics and History (honors), magna cum laude)

 Barnett’s credentials match his knowledge and skill.
-He is a Fellow in the American College of Trial Lawyers, a partner in Susman Godfrey’s Dallas, Houston, and New York offices, and a graduate of Yale University and Harvard Law School.
-With three decades of trial work representing both plaintiffs and defendants, Barnett is a master strategist in commercial litigation.
+He is a Fellow in the American College of Trial Lawyers, a partner in Susman Godfrey’s Houston and New York offices, and a graduate of Yale University and Harvard Law School.
+With three decades of trial work representing both plaintiffs and defendants, he is a master of strategy in commercial litigation.

 Barnett focuses on complex matters, especially ones involving antitrust, energy, or intellectual property.
-He has represented major corporations like Cisco Systems, Encana Oil & Gas, Texas Instruments, Duane Reade, KKR, Virgin America, and Neiman Marcus Group.
-He’s battled for his clients against behemoths like Abbott Labs, Alcatel-Lucent, AmerisourceBergen, Apple, AT&T, Bank of America, BlackBerry, Comcast, Samsung, and Visa.
+He has represented major corporations like Alaska Airlines, Cisco Systems, Encana Oil & Gas, Texas Instruments, Duane Reade, KKR, and Neiman Marcus Group.
+He’s also battled for his clients against behemoths like Abbott Labs, Alcatel-Lucent, AmerisourceBergen, Apple, AT&T, Bank of America, BlackBerry, Comcast, Samsung, and Visa.

 Barnett projects a compelling courtroom presence.
 His performance before the Supreme Court in Comcast Corp. v.
 Behrend prompted the Court to withdraw the question on which it had granted review.
 The judge in a patent infringement trial called him “one of the best” and his opening statement the finest he had ever seen.
 Another trial judge told Barnett minutes after a jury returned a favorable verdict that he was one of the two best trial lawyers he’d ever come across—adding that the other one was dead.